Camera Insurance vs Home Insurance

 Cover Outside of your Home

 The vast majority of home contents insurance will only cover your belongings if they are inside your house at all times.
-A separate camera insurance policy means that your camera and its equipment will continue to be covered when you take it outside, something that your current contents insurance probably won’t do; and let’s face it, bicycles often spend just as much time out being ridden as they do inside.
+A separate camera insurance policy means that your camera and its equipment will continue to be covered when you take it outside, something that your current contents insurance probably won’t do; and let’s face it, camera often spend just as much time out being used as they do inside.

 You can add worldwide cover to most camera insurance policies and if you travel with your camera at all, it’s very worthwhile looking at.
 Not only can you take your camera out of your house and still be covered, you can travel to almost any country in the world (as long as there isn’t a travel advisory or ban in place) and receive the same protection as you would if you had just stayed in the UK.